 In cases when the team leader decides that a team member does not fulfill the requirements of the team for some reason, he or she may start a team "vote out" against the team member.
 A vote out will cost the team leader $3.000.000 to initiate, and an additional $1.000.000 will be paid by each team member who participates in the vote out (including the team leader).
 When at least 8 team members have participated in the vote out it is considered successful and the team leader will be given the right to kick out the voted out manager from the team.
 A team vote out spans over two weeks time from the day it was initiated and only one team member can be voted out at any time.

-Note that in case when the groups structure of the game is under ongoing expansion, a different number of managers may be promoted in the different classes of the game.
+Note that in case when the groups structure of the game is under ongoing expansion or reduction, a different number of managers may be promoted or relegated in the different classes of the game.

 7.2 Other matters